Non-toxic Cleaning: Ways to Use Temperature Instead of Chemicals

 We came across a couple of other ways to use boiling water for cleaning, but weren’t able to test them.

-9. Boiling silverware: We hear boiling water and baking soda can clean tarnished silverware, but we didn’t have any silverware on hand to test the idea.
+9. Boil silverware: We hear boiling water and baking soda can clean tarnished silver, but we didn’t have any silverware on hand to test the idea.
 Here’s the method, according to the Cook County folks: Line an aluminum or enameled pan with aluminum foil, add silverware and fill with enough water to cover the utensils.
 Add one teaspoon salt, one teaspoon baking soda and boil for three minutes.
 An alternative method is to line a non-metal container with aluminum foil, sprinkle with four tablespoons baking soda, and add tarnished silver.
 Then carefully pour in a gallon of boiling water and wait two minutes.
 Either way, carefully pull out each utensil with tongs and wipe away the tarnish, then wash with soap and dry.

 Other low-temp cleaning solutions